vaimo/composer-patches/README.md

 * [Examples](./docs/EXAMPLES.md) - Examples on usage of the plugin
 * [Changes](./CHANGELOG.md) - List of changes/fixes per plugin release

+## Installation

+Require the package in your composer.json:

+`composer require vaimo/composer-patches`

 ## Quick Start

 Composer packages can be targeted with patches in two ways: